Clay tablet: Communication

 Communication grew faster as now there was a way to get messages across just like mail.
 Important and private clay tablets were coated with an extra layer of clay, that no one else would read it.
 This means of communicating was used for over 3000 years in fifteen different languages.
 Sumerians, Babylonians and Eblaites all had their own clay tablet libraries.

-Proto-writing

-The Tărtăria tablets, the Danubian civilization, may be still older, having been dated by indirect method (bones found near the tablet were carbon dated) to before 4000 BCE, and possibly dating from as long ago as 5500 BCE, but their interpretation remains controversial because the tablets were fired in a furnace and the properties of the carbon changed accordingly.

 History by region

 Babylonia

 Fragments of tablets containing the Epic of Gilgamesh dating to 1800–1600 BCE have been discovered.
 A full version has been found on tablets dated to the 1st millennium BCE.

-Tablets on Babylonian astronomical records date back to around 1800 BCE.
+Tablets on Babylonian astronomical records (such as Enuma Anu Enlil and MUL.APIN) date back to around 1800 BCE.
 Tablets discussing astronomical records continue through around 75 CE.

 Late Babylonian tablets at the British Museum refer to appearances of Halley's Comet in 164 BCE and 87 BCE.